macskay/tekmate/README.md

 ##Planning:

--Items in bag shall never be used, one can only combine them with items in the world/bag.
+- Items in bag shall never be used, one can only combine them with items in the world/bag.
--One should always write out the combine-function in the "bag-item"
+- One should always write out the combine-function in the "bag-item"